microsoft/vscode-docs/docs/languages/python.md

 ![Python: Select Interpreter command](images/python/select-interpreters-command.png)

-VS Code then prompts you with a list of detected environments as well as any you've added manually to your user settings (see [Environments](/docs/python/environments.md)).
+VS Code then prompts you with a list of detected environments as well as any you've added manually to your user settings (see [Configuring Python environments](/docs/python/environments.md)).

 ## Run Python in the Terminal